codercowboy/65daysdecode/README.md

 Originally authored in July of 2019 by [Jason Baker](mailto:jason@onejasonforsale.com).

+For reference, here's a direct link to one of the instagram posts in question: [link](https://www.instagram.com/p/B0B2HowgOha/).

 # running the code

 To run the code, open the 65daysdecode.html file in the chrome browser.
 Simply loading the file will run the embedded javascript inside the file and log output to the developer console.